Your pension plan with easyJet

 It’s taken as a percentage of your pension savings.
 For example, if you had £50,000 you’d pay about £185 for a years’ worth of annual management fees.
 However, the provider spreads the charge throughout the year, and normally takes it into account in the fund value.

 The government has put in place a charges cap, which means that members investing in a scheme’s default fund(s), can’t be charged more than 0.75% of their fund value each year.
 And the easyJet scheme is well below this amount.

 However some investment funds have an additional charge, and if you choose to invest in one of these funds, you’ll pay this additional investment charge on top of the core AMC of 0.37%.
 Depending on the amount of the additional charge you may go above 0.75%.
 Take a look at our fund list to find out which funds have additional charges, these charges may vary in the future.
 However, there’s a wide range of funds to choose from and only certain funds have additional charges.

-You’ll also be able to log in to your online account, at any time, and easily see the value of your saving, contribution history as well as details of what funds you’re invested in, all at a glance.
+You’ll also be able to log into Aegon's online service(Opens new window)(Opens new window), at any time, and easily see the value of your savings, contribution history as well as details of what funds you’re invested in, all at a glance.

 If you’ve not already register to use online services

 To register you'll need your plan number and verification code to hand.
 If you haven't received a verification code with your welcome pack, or have lost it, you can request a code(Opens new window)

 - Enter your details – including your plan number and verification code